COMP122/comp122-f22/models_comp_comm/notes_09_19.md

    1. T/R Morning:
       * Do I have to redo a ``git push --tags`` if I update a tag? yes
       * Can I remove a commit in git?
 Yes, but you _should_ not do this!
+   1. T/R Afternoon:
+      * Can you provide more info on lval and rval?
+      * Why is Java not good for systems program?